 Please use the following format for your submissions:

-- Long papers (Completed Research and Research-in-Progress) should not exceed 15 pages (including references and appendices).
+Completed Research and Research-in-Progress papers should not exceed 15 pages (including references and appendices).

-Only electronic submissions in PDF format, and in Springer's LNBIP style (See http://www.springer.com/computer/lncs?SGWID=0-164-6-791344-0), will be accepted.
-Both the recommended abstract and the full paper should be submitted using the conference management system available at: https://easychair.org/conferences/?conf=emmsad19.
+Only electronic submissions in PDF format, and in Springer's LNBIP style (See https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines), will be accepted.
+Both the recommended abstract and the full paper should be submitted using the conference management system available at: https://easychair.org/conferences/?conf=caise2024 and select the "Exploring Modeling Methods for Systems Analysis and Development (EMMSAD)" track.

 The proceedings with the accepted papers will be published in Springer's LNBIP series.